 If your injuries are serious or permanent, or will leave significant scarring or disfigurement, you may go outside the no-fault system and file a claim or personal injury lawsuit against the negligent driver for noneconomic damages.

 Learn more about distracted driving accidents in South Florida

 Our South Florida distracted driving accident attorneys are on your side

 Were you or a loved one involved in an accident with a distracted driver?
-The experienced Fort Lauderdale car crash attorneys at Yeboah Law Group are ready to help get you the compensation you deserve.
+The experienced Fort Lauderdale distracted driving accident attorneys at Yeboah Law Group are ready to help get you the compensation you deserve.
 We don’t want you to suffer due to someone else’s negligence behind the wheel.
 Call us at 1-800-TELL-SAM or complete our contact form to schedule a free consultation.